MalindiJohn/data-structures-n-algorithms/Reorganize-String/README.md

 # Reorganize String

-Given a string s, rearrange the characters of s so that any two adjacent characters are not the same.
+Given a string `s`, rearrange the characters of `s` so that any two adjacent characters are not the same.

-Return any possible rearrangement of s or return "" if not possible.
+Return any possible rearrangement of `s` or return `""` if not possible.

 ## Example 1